checkupjs/checkupjs.github.io/docs/api/cli/checkup-task-runner.md

 ---

 <!--DOCS_START-->
 <a name="CheckupTaskRunner"></a>

 ## CheckupTaskRunner
 Class that is able to run a list of checkup tasks.
-Also it can show you the list of available task names.

 **Kind**: global class